Miss Shauntrese Ambush

 Miss Amanda Klippel

-Manager for Wheaton, Olney, Damascus, and Mt.
-Airy Studio of Dance.
+Manager for Wheaton, Olney, and Damascus Studio of Dance.

 For the past 12 years, Amanda has been an instructor for dancers in all levels and styles including ballet, tap, jazz, lyrical, and hip-hop.
 Amanda has been dancing at the Wheaton Studio of Dance since she was 5 years old.
 She became DMA certified in 2015 through the Teachers Training School program, while studying dance education in levels from beginner to advanced.
 She has since been a member of Dance Masters of America (DMA) Chapter 17, and continues to attend workshops, classes, and conventions, both locally and out of state.
 She recently attended the N.Y.C.
 Dance Teachers Summit where she participated in classes taught by celebrity instructors including Twitch, Mandy Moore, Mia Michaels, and more.
 She recently began training the Petite Competition Team at Wheaton Studio of Dance, where her dancers have won overall high scores and titles in both Jazz and Lyrical.
 Amanda's dancers also attended Nationals in the Poconos this recent summer, taking home more titles and awards.
 As an educator, Amanda believes in the artistic potential of every student, and emphasizes that dance should be fun for all.
 Amanda looks forward to another dance season, and is excited to pass on her love of dance to her returning and new students.